 If Colombian traders decide to join offshore brokers regulated by any of the aforementioned regulators, then they will have a leverage cap of 1:30 on major currency pairs and 1:20 on minor pairs.
 The only way to access higher leverage ratios with entities regulated in Europe or Australia is to open a professional account.

-While the CFTC is also strictly regulating the Forex trading sector in the US, brokers who have been authorized to provide trading services to US traders may offer leverage of up to 1:50.
+While the CFTC is also strictly regulating the forex trading sector in the US, brokers who have been authorized to provide trading services to US traders may offer leverage of up to 1:50.
 Nevertheless, it is up to brokers to decide whether they will impose lower mandatory limits to protect traders from the risks that come along with higher leverage.

 Professional Trading Account Requirements in Colombia

 As already covered above, depending on the regulatory requirements, offshore brokers may impose leverage limits on retail Colombian traders.
 These restrictions are introduced by a number of regulatory bodies as a protective measure that reduces the risk associated with high-leverage trading.
-However, high-volume traders would rarely appreciate such caps, which is why many brokers offer their clients the professional account option.
+However, high-volume traders rarely appreciate such caps, which is why many brokers offer their clients the professional account option.

-Professional accounts give access to higher leverage ratios on Forex pairs and other tradable instruments offered by the respective broker.
+Professional accounts give access to higher leverage ratios on forex pairs and other tradable instruments offered by the respective broker.
 However, traders are typically asked to meet a couple of criteria to qualify for professional trading accounts.

 Common Professional Account Requirements | |||